 - Clinical data extracted from public health, hospitals, laboratory and diagnostic imaging information systems.

-Other supporting data will be added based on criteria set by the Ontario Ministry of Health (MOH) to meet the needs of researchers to achieve the platform’s objectives.
+Other supporting data will be added based on criteria set by Ontario's Ministry of Health (MOH) to meet the needs of researchers to achieve the platform’s objectives.

 The Office of Chief Medical Officer of Health, Public Health is currently working with the Anti-Racism Directorate, Indigenous Affairs, Public Health Ontario, Legal Services, Planning and French Language Services and the MOH Strategic Policy branch as well as community partners representing racialized communities.
 They are working together to create processes and structures that strive to support vulnerable populations in the context of COVID-19 and related impacts.

-An initial set of research projects are being launched mid-July 2020.
+An initial set of research projects are being launched mid-Sept 2020.
 Later this summer, additional research projects will be underway.
-BY the end of the summer, we expect data scientists to start identifying patterns in the data and to help make more reliable predictions of how the virus is spreading and about risks to vulnerable people.
+By early this fall, we expect data scientists to start identifying patterns in the data and to help make more reliable predictions of how the virus is spreading and about risks to vulnerable people.